2021 Ford Bronco Problems and Top Complaints – Is Your Car A Lemon?

 Most Common Problems

-Overall, the most common problem with the 2021 Ford Bronco relates to brakes.
-And all 16 complaints are for Bronco Sport.
+Overall, the most common problem with the 2021 Ford Bronco relates to brakes and engine.

 One of the complaints records an injury that was the result of brake failure.
 The driver crashed into a parked car and had to have medical treatment at a hospital for back injuries and whiplash.